Nicholas-Bartelo/Bartelo-ANGSD-Final-Project/README.md

 Contains the screenshot from IGV showing that we have stranded reads.

+### Presentation Slides

+Contains a pdf of the slides used for the final presentation in class.

 ### bamqc files

 Contains all bamQC files used to show potential problems with the aligned files.